Ventra

-Ventra is an electronic fare payment system for the Illinois Regional Transportation Authority which replaced the Chicago Card and the Transit Card automated fare collection systems.
+Ventra is an electronic fare payment system for two of the three service boards of the Northern Illinois Transit Authority (NITA): the Chicago Transit Authority (CTA) and Pace.
+It replaced the Chicago Card and the Transit Card automated fare collection systems.
 Ventra (purportedly Latin for "windy," though the actual Latin word is ventosa) launched in August 2013, with a full system transition occurring in July 2014.
 Ventra includes several options for payment, including a contactless smart card powered by RFID, a single day or use ticket powered by RFID, a personal bank-issued credit card or debit card that has an RFID chip, or a compatible mobile phone.
 Ventra is operated by Cubic Transportation Systems.
-A smartphone app allows users to manage fares, buy passes, and also buy mobile tickets for Metra.
+A smartphone app allows users to manage fares, buy passes, and also buy mobile tickets for NITA's commuter rail service board, Metra.

 History

 In November 2011, the Chicago Transit Board approved a $454 million, 12-year contract for an Open Standards Fare System, making it the largest automated fare collection contract ever placed in North America.
 The contract was structured such that Chicago Transit Authority (CTA) was able to implement the system with no upfront costs.
 The new fare system is viewed to be the backbone for the universal fare system the Illinois General Assembly mandated by 2015 for the CTA, Metra, and Pace, according to CTA President Forrest Claypool.

 Metra was offered the opportunity to participate in the Ventra program during meetings with the CTA, but the commuter railroad initially declined.
 Reports in August 2012 stated that Metra was considering its options, and in August 2013 Metra officially announced it would begin planning to accept Ventra.